BeloMaximka/TerrainSlabs/TerrainSlabs/README.md

 - Stackable ground storage (fireclay bricks, firewood etc) is floating on slabs
 - Snowed grass ontop of lake ice with a terrain slab should be inside the ice, but has its snow layer on top of the ice
 - Bamboo and redwood don't replace the slabs underneath them with full blocks when they grow from a sapling
+- Collision boxes are not offset for blocks that override GetCollisionBoxes() (BlockGroundStorage for example)

 # Test cases